brodyck/harddrive-lcc/README.md

 **Idea:** Asking for S.M.A.R.T. data puts any drive into active mode and unparks the head.

 **Solution:** Ask for S.M.A.R.T. data before the head parks, continuously.
 Works for any drive that has S.M.A.R.T. stuff built in.
 Actual amount of seconds kept alive vary from drive to drive.

+And why not put it on a timer.

 ---